persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

                   - Left-click to translate the graph
                   - Mouse wheel up/down to zoom/zoom out

+.. _inferenceresultwizard:

-  - In the proposed distributions list, there is the item **Inference result**.
+  - The proposed distributions list contains the **Inference result** item.
 If the current study has at least an :ref:`inference analysis result <inferenceAnalysis>`, when clicking on this item, the following window appears:

     .. image:: /user_manual/graphical_interface/probabilistic_analysis/inference_resultWizard.png
         :align: center

+    To get a distribution from an inference analysis:
-    The user can look for an analysis result with the **Inference analysis** combo box.
+      - look for an analysis result (**Inference analysis** combo box)
-    Then the user can choose a result of a variable with the **Variable** combo box.
+      - select a result of a variable (**Variable** combo box)
-    The user can choose one distribution in the displayed list.
+      - select one distribution in the displayed list.
 The right side of the window displays the current distribution parameters.
-    The distributions with which the inference analysis failed ('failed' indicated in the acceptance column) are listed for convenience but it is not possible to validate the window when selecting one of them.
+        The distributions with which the inference analysis failed (*failed* indicated in the **Acceptation** column) are listed for convenience but it is not possible to validate the window when selecting one of them.

     When clicking on the **Finish** button, the chosen distribution is defined for the selected variable.